Yvonne202202/MSc-Advanced-Project-Blog/README.md

 However, the detailed design of the clock requires deeper consideration.
 In my initial search for inspiration, I considered elements that could symbolize life and death.
 To depict life, I thought of using vibrant green and red, with green representing life and red symbolizing blood.
 For representing death, I considered using black, dark tones, fallen leaves, stars, and butterflies.

+While designing the clock face, I came across some interesting materials while seeking inspiration.
+A paper-cut artwork captivated me.
+Its creator had carved doves' shape from thick cardboard and took it outdoors, providing a unique view of the natural scenery through the cut-out shapes.
+Another source of inspiration was a drawing from the book 'The Ecological Relations of Roots' by John Ernest Weaver (1919), which illustrates a plant's root system but reminded me of human blood vessels.
+This sparked an idea to merge the pattern of blood vessels with hollow carving, allowing viewers to observe life's pulsations through the "blood vessels".
+Similarly, this design could also represent tree roots, as both roots and blood vessels are symbols of life.

 <div align=center>
   <img src="images/2.jpg" width="40%">
   <img src="images/13.jpg" width="40%">